-If your home style is either rustic, industrial or farmhouse, chances are that you have decorated with some antique or salvaged wood and metal items.
+Whether your home style is rustic, industrial or farmhouse, vintage industrial accents work well to enhance the design.
+Some popular vintage industrial pieces are made up of salvaged wood or chunky metal.
+You can find these type of accents at an antique or architectural salvage store.
 Sometimes collecting the items is easy but how to incorporate them into your interior design is another story.

 I have collected many antiques and salvaged items over the years and have mixed them in with my décor in a variety of ways.
+Now that we live in an old renovated industrial building, the pieces fit in perfectly.
 Here are a few examples of some of my decorating ideas:

 Here is a larger view of the entire room:

-I was shopping this weekend at one of my favorite architectural salvage/antique stores, The Blue Door, and purchased this:
+I bought this bucket at one of my favorite architectural salvage/antique stores, The Blue Door.

 Another somewhat odd but super cool decorating item is salvaged wood.
 I was so happy to come across this old piece from some kind of pallet.
 The stamped numbers are what really did it for me.
 I needed a place to store my china teacups and was looking for a shelf.
 This chunk of pallet sitting on my counter acts as a nice anchor display for my cups.
 I love the contrast of the fine china and the worn wood.